aws/amazon-freertos-ble-android-sdk/README.md

 ### WiFi Provisioning Service

-Provision the WiFi credential on the Amazon FreeRTOS device through the app.
+Provision the WiFi credential on the FreeRTOS device through the app.
 It provides 4 functions:

 ```
 ListNetwork